Internet in Malaysia: History

 The year 1995 is considered the beginning of the Internet age in Malaysia.
 The growth in the number of Internet hosts in Malaysia began around 1996.
 The country's first search engine and web portal company, Cari Internet, was also founded that year.
 According to the first Malaysian Internet survey conducted from October to November 1995 by MIMOS and Beta Interactive Services, one out of every thousand Malaysians had access to the Internet (20,000 Internet users out of a population of 20 million).
 In 1998, this number grew to 2.6% of the population.
 The total number of computer units sold, which was 467,000 in 1998 and 701,000 in 2000 indicated an increasing growth.

 In 2005 the National Public Policy Workshop (NPPW) proposed a strategy to increase the uptake of Information and communications technology (ICT) and the Internet.
 Among the outcomes of the NPPW was the High Speed Broadband initiative launched in 2010.
 As of July 2012 Internet users in Malaysia reached 25.3 million.
 Out of that number, there are 5 million broadband users, 2.5 million wireless broadband users and 10 million 3G subscribers.

 In January 2013, Maxis launch their 4G FDD-LTE network, and this is the first ISP in Malaysia launch 4G FDD-LTE network.
 After a few months, Celcom in April launch their 4G FDD-LTE network.
 Following ISP is DiGi in July, U Mobile in December.
 After 3 years in 2016 April, Unifi Mobile launch their 4G TDD-LTE network, and this is the first ISP in Malaysia launch 4G TDD-LTE network.
 After a few months, Yes 4G in June launch their 4G TDD-LTE network.

 Speed

-As of November 2021, Malaysia's average internet speed for fixed broadband is 114.08Mbit/s ranked on 45th ranking.
-Average speed for mobile connection speed also gone up to 35.06Mbit/s ranked on 76th ranking.
+As of September 2023, Malaysia's average internet speed for fixed broadband is 100.57 Mbit/s, ranking it 41st in the world.
+Average speed for mobile connection speed has also gone up to 61.50 Mbit/s, ranking 41st overall.

-For this market analysis in Q3 2021, TIME dot com was the fastest fixed broadband provider among top providers in Malaysia with a speed up to 120.10Mbit/s.
-While, the fastest mobile operator among top providers in Malaysia is DiGi, the speed up to 33.19Mbit/s.
+For this market analysis in Q3 2023, TIME dot com was the fastest fixed broadband provider among top providers in Malaysia, with a speed up to 110.23 Mbit/s.
+U Mobile is the fastest mobile operator among Malaysia's top providers, with speeds of up to 39.40 Mbit/s in 4G network.

 Access technologies

 Cellular data

-In 2019, the government of Malaysia started trials of 5G network, which will be officially rolling out by the end of this year on Kuala Lumpur, Putrajaya and Cyberjaya.
+In 2019, the government of Malaysia started trials of the 5G network, which is officially rolled out by the end of 2021 on Kuala Lumpur, Putrajaya and Cyberjaya.